simon-brooke/wildwood/doc/Bialowieza.md

 As an exercise for the reader, how would we represent 'Dirck, Joris and I carried the good news from Ghent to Aix' using only located two position propositions?
 It feels, as I said, clumsy.

 There is, of course, also a lurking combinatorial explosion here.
 If for each proposition which is learned, two further propositions must be learned as warrant for the first proposition, the world blows up.
-In an ideal platonic world we may indeed have turtles all the way down, but in a finite machine we need to say, arbitrarily but ruthlessly, that some classes of proposition will be stored unwarranted.
+In an ideal platonic universe we may indeed have turtles all the way down, but in a finite machine we need to say, arbitrarily but ruthlessly, that some classes of proposition will be stored unwarranted.

+### The event is (like) a situation

+I would draw the reader's attention, here, to the similarity between the notion of an event, discussed above, and the [notion of a situation](Analysis.html#towards-a-situation-semantic-account-of-explanation), as discussed by Barwise & Perry.
+In particular, I'd like to draw attention to similarity between the account I've given of how Drusilla's belief that Brutus killed Caesar is warranted by

+* P<sub>2</sub> := 'Calpurnia uttered P<sub>1</sub> at E<sub>1</sub>.'
+* P<sub>3</sub> := 'Drusilla heard P<sub>1</sub> at E<sub>1</sub>.'

+and the account of explanation as a situation E defined:

+    E := at I1: understands, a, c; no understands, b, c; yes
+        enquirlng, a; yes
+        addressing, a, b; yes
+        saying, a, q; yes
+        subject, q, c; yes

+      at I2: responding, b, q; yes
+        addressing, b, a; yes
+        saying, b, u; yes
+        subject, u, c; yes

+      at I3: understands, a, c; yes
+        understands, b, c; yes

+      I1 < I2 < I3

+where: a, b are some actors; c is some concept; q, u are some utterances.

+Explicitly:

+* Drusilla => **a**
+* Calpurnia => **b**
+* P<sub>1</sub> => **c**
+* E<sub>1</sub> => **I2**

+I'd argue that these are clearly very similar.

+My schema does not specify that "at I1: ... understands, a, c; no", but there's a reason for that.

-#### Learning, consistency and confidence
+### Learning, consistency and confidence

-{ **TODO**: if we receive a new proposition which confirms a proposition we already know, our confidence in both increases.
-If we learn a new one which contradicts one we already know, our confidence in both decreases.
-Expand!
-}
+Let us suppose that Drusilla already knows the proposition that

+* Brutus killed Caesar in Rome in March.

+Calpurnia now tells her that

+* Brutus killed Caesar in the Forum on the Ides of March.

+The two accounts are compatible; this compatibility migh be represented, if you choose, by two further  propositions:

+* P<sub>4</sub> The Forum is within Rome.
+* P<sub>5</sub> The Ides of March is within March.

+Philosophers, after Plato, very often argue as though they inhabited ideal universes in which every agent always tells the truth, but the real world is not like that.
+For any person, there are few other people that that person trusts implicitly.
+The very notion that we need a warrant for a belief is an explicit recognition of the fact that knowledge is imperfect.

+So (unless she witnessed it herself, in which case you'd expect her to have more precise information), Drusilla does not *know*, in a strong sense, that Brutus killed Caesar in Rome in March.
+She has some degree of confidence in that proposition, which is likely to be less than perfect.

+When she learns from Calpurnia that Brutus killed Caesar in the Forum on the Ides of March, because the two claims are compatible, her confidence in each is likely to increase.

+By contrast, if Falco then says 'No, I heard from Gaius that it happened in April', then that casts doubt on both the first two claims - but also on this new claim.
+Because the claims are not compatible, they can't all be right.

+For the time being, I'm going to leave the issue of how confidence is derived and adjusted as an implementation detail; I don't - yet, at any rate - have an account of how this should work that I can defend.
+However, there's one further significant point to make about propositions before we move on.

+### On the subtext of propositions

+Propositions are not atomic.
+They do not come single spies, but freighted with battalions of inferable subtexts.
+Suppose Calpurnia says

+* Brutus killed Caesar in Rome during the ides of March

+I learn more than just that 'Brutus killed Caesar in Rome during the ides of March'.
+I also learn that

+* Brutus is a killer
+* Caesar has been killed
+* Rome is a place where killings happen
+* The Ides of March are a time to be extra cautious

+Suppose Cassius now says

+* Longus killed Caesar in Rome during the ides of March

+this may cast some doubt on Calpurnia's primary claim, and on the belief that Brutus is a killer.
+It doesn't rule it out - the accounts are compatible - but it certainly doesn't confirm it.
+However it does reinforce the beliefs that

+* Caesar has been killed
+* Rome is a place where killings happen
+* The ides of March are a time to be extra cautious.

+If Falco then says

+* No, I heard from Gaius that it happened in April

+the beliefs that

+* Caesar has been killed
+* Rome is a place where killings happen

+are still further strengthened.

+In proposing a formalism to express propositions, we need to consider how it allows this freight to be unpacked.

 #### Proposition minimisation